Do You Need to Apply under the EU Settlement Scheme if Your Residence Document is Still Valid?

 Family Permit (not to be confused with the EU Family Permit under the UK)

-This is a document issued to non-EEA nationals of EEA national relatives.
+This is a document is for non-EEA nationals of EEA national relatives.
 This document is only possible to obtain when outside the UK.
 You can apply for this type when your EEA national family member is either already residing in the UK or has an intention of accompanying and living with in the UK.
 It is valid for 6 months only and you needed to apply for a residence card soon after your arrival in the UK (see next).

 Derivative Residence Card

 This is a card, which is issued to non-visa nationals, who ‘derived’ their right to reside on the basis of being a family member to a ‘qualifying person’.
 For example, this can a primary carer of an EEA national child, etc.